 There are two broad categories of intruder alarm, audible and central station alarms.

 Audible alarms will emit a loud noise designed to attract attention and scare off an intruder, whereas central station alarms will notify a remote contact centre that an incident is occurring.

 If your alarm includes remote signalling, it should connect to an NSI or SSAIB certified Alarm Receiving Centre.

 There are two types of central station alarms that are most frequently requested by insurers; Dualcom and Redcare GSM.
-DualCom uses a standard telephone line to alert a contact centre and trigger a police response.
+DualCom uses a standard telephone line to alert a contact centre/trigger a police response and also sends the alert via radio waves in case the line is damaged.
 Redcare GSM works in a similar way but also sends a regular ‘pulse’ down the line to detect if the wires have been cut or tampered with.

 Intruder alarms are graded under European standards, based on the level of security they offer.
 Most commercial premises should have a grade 3 system, as Grades 1 & 2 are most appropriate for residential properties, and Grade 4 is for higher-security commercial facilities.

 It an unpleasant thought, but your staff are both a great asset and a prominent risk to your business.
 To demonstrate due care and consideration of the potential risks they pose, you should make sure that you have a lone working policy for any staff that may be on the premises alone.